-As a group we are presently joining in once a month with Peter’s prayer workshops in which we are looking at the book Naked Spirituality by Brian McLaren.
-McLaren picks up on twelve words which are helping us to get to the heart of prayer and to grow in our practice of prayer.
-The twelve words are grouped into seasons – simplicity, complexity, perplexity and harmony.
-On the alternative fortnightly Wednesday, we meet together as our home group and Andrea Gray is leading the evening by picking up and elaborating on the corresponding chapter from Naked Spirituality which has been discussed at the workshop.
+As a group we joined in once a month with Peter’s prayer workshops in which we looked at the book Naked Spirituality by Brian McLaren.
+McLaren picked up on twelve words which helped us get to the heart of prayer and to grow in our practice of prayer.
+The twelve words were grouped into seasons – simplicity, complexity, perplexity and harmony.
+On the alternative fortnightly Wednesdays, we met together as our home group and Andrea Gray lead the evenings by picking up and elaborating on the corresponding chapter from Naked Spirituality which had been discussed at the workshop.